top of page

 The impact of menopause symptoms on concentration can affect performance at work and generate fear and an identity crisis, because so often our self-worth is tied up with our job.

-For most of our lives, women, (especially women at work), have been focussed on fitting in... as a wife, as a mother, and more recently as an employee.
+For most of our lives, women, (especially women at work), have been focused on fitting in... as a wife, as a mother, and more recently as an employee.
 Standing out has only been acceptable in relation to doing a great job.

-It’s no surprise then, that 40-49 (in the West) is the riskiest age range for suicide amongst women.
+It’s no surprise then that 40-49 (in the West) is the riskiest age range for suicide amongst women.

-That’s why another critical aspect of managing the menopause successfully is staying connected and sharing experiences in order to build a support network and avoid all the wellbeing problems that result from feeling alone and isolated.
+That’s why another critical aspect of managing the menopause successfully is staying connected and sharing experiences in order to build a support network and avoid all the well-being problems that result from feeling alone and isolated.

 These are just a few aspects of the menopause that make it difficult to prescribe a one size fits all solution, and yet so often that is what women get thrown in the form of Hormone Replacement Therapy (HRT).